laravel/docs/blade.md

 <a name="introduction"></a>
 ## Introduction

-Blade is the simple, yet powerful templating engine provided with Laravel.
-Unlike other popular PHP templating engines, Blade does not restrict you from using plain PHP code in your views.
-In fact, all Blade views are compiled into plain PHP code and cached until they are modified, meaning Blade adds essentially zero overhead to your application.
-Blade view files use the `.blade.php` file extension and are typically stored in the `resources/views` directory.
+Blade is the simple, yet powerful templating engine that is included with Laravel.
+Unlike some PHP templating engines, Blade does not restrict you from using plain PHP code in your templates.
+In fact, all Blade templates are compiled into plain PHP code and cached until they are modified, meaning Blade adds essentially zero overhead to your application.
+Blade template files use the `.blade.php` file extension and are typically stored in the `resources/views` directory.

+> {tip} Before digging deeper into Blade, make sure to read the Laravel [view documentation](/docs/{{version}}/views).

 <a name="template-inheritance"></a>
 ## Template Inheritance